aloneInEntropy/CG-Tutorial/Tutorial.md

 What do these functions do?
 - `specKeyPress` handles the pressing of special keys (CTRL, SHIFT, ALT, etc.).
 Here we use the left shift key to descend.
 - `specKeyUp` handles the release of special keys
 - `keypress` handles the pressing of regular keys (alphanumeric, etc.).
-We use this function to control x- and z-axis movement using WASD and space.
+We use this function to control x- and z-axis movement using WASD and the y-axis using SPACEBAR.
 - `keyup` handles the release of regular keys

 We pass these functions into GLUT: